mkruczek/single-sign-on/README.md

 Users should be HTTP resources that follow the REST semantics:

-    GET /user/ should list all users in the system
-    GET /user/{id} should present the user with given id GET /user/?{key}={value} whould list all users with property being equal value POST /user/ should store new resource
+    GET /userEntity/ should list all users in the system GET /userEntity/{id} should present the userEntity with given id GET /userEntity/?{key}={value} whould list all users with property being equal value POST /userEntity/ should store new resource
-    PUT /user/{id} should update a resource
+    PUT /userEntity/{id} should update a resource
-    DELETE /user/{id} should remove a resource
+    DELETE /userEntity/{id} should remove a resource

 Development standard requirements:

-    use the respective HTTP Status Codes and other headers where needed do not store users in database - keep them in memory for simplicity properties of a user resource are up to you
+    use the respective HTTP Status Codes and other headers where needed do not store users in database - keep them in memory for simplicity properties of a userEntity resource are up to you

 Bonus points for: